appveyor/website/src/docs/enterprise/running-builds-on-azure.md

 ## Prepare master VHD

 * Shutdown VM from within RDP session
-  * You can use `Ctrl - Alt - End` to reach shutdown menu or run ` Stop-Computer` from PowerShell
+  * You can use `Ctrl-Alt-End` to reach shutdown menu or run ` Stop-Computer` from PowerShell
 * Open new Azure Portal, navigate to **Virtual machines**, and wait until VM is fully stopped
 * Delete VM with portal (this will leave VHD with all software installed before)
 * Check master VHD location: